MatteoGaetzner/isync-daemon/README.md

 Neomutt is an awesome terminal email client.
-Unfortunately I couldn't find a solution, which allowed me to enter a single master password, to enable mailbox synchonization for the whole session, without saving the mailbox passwords as plain text in a configuration file, or caching gpg credentials via the gnupg agent.
+Unfortunately I couldn't find a solution, which allowed me to enter a single master password, to enable mailbox synchronization for the whole session, without saving the mailbox passwords as plain text in a configuration file, or caching gpg credentials via the gpg agent.
 I therefore modified isync to take credentials from stdin, and wrote a custom daemon that feeds in the necessary credentials.